 The Borough Council's property portfolio is valued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end; as a minimum, revaluations occur at least once every five years.
 In line with the Code of Practice the Council maintains a valuation programme that concentrates on categories of assets.
 Valuations are undertaken by Wilks, Head and Eve, Chartered Surveyors.
-The properties that were revalued in 2019/20 account for £40.4 million of the gross book value of assets at 31 March 2020.
+The properties that were revalued in 2020/21 account for £88.99 million of the gross book value of assets at 31 March 2021.

-Due to the ongoing Covid-19 pandemic at the reporting date, Wilks, Head and Eve reported the property valuations on the basis of 'material valuation uncertainty' as per VPS3 and VPGA10 of the RICS Red Book Global.
-Consequently, less certainty and a higher degree of caution should be attached to the review/ valuations than would normally be the case.
+Despite the ongoing Covid-19 pandemic, at the reporting date, Wilks, Head and Eve state that property markets are mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
+The property valuations are therefore not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Glob al Standards, except for Retail and specific trading related assets/sectors such as Car Parks.
+For these specific assets, a higher degree of caution should be attached to the valuation than would normally be the case.
 However, the valuations have been professionally undertaken to RICS standards and therefore represent the best estimate at the current time.